-The goal is for baby to be drinking from an open cup around her first birthday.
+The goal is for baby to be drinking from an open cup around their first birthday.
 That might seem a long way off, but remember, practice makes perfect!

-Once baby is learning to eat solid foods, it’s fine to practice drinking from a cup.
-Teaching her to take sips from a cup now makes it easier to transition from breast or bottle down the road, plus it helps her develop important fine motor skills and coordination.
+Once your baby is 6 months and learning to eat solid foods, it’s fine to practice drinking from a cup.
+Teaching your baby to take sips from a cup now makes it easier to transition from breast or bottle down the road, plus it helps them develop important fine motor skills and coordination.

-Whether it’s from a cup or bottle, all your baby needs to drink is breastmilk or formula.
-Giving your baby a few sips of water now is fine, but it shouldn’t replace her breastmilk or formula.
+Whether it’s from a cup or bottle, all your baby needs to drink is breastmilk or infant formula.
+Giving your baby a little water now is fine, but it shouldn’t replace their breastmilk or formula.

 - Poor nutrition